jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

   RULE: **ABSOLUTELY REQUIRED** - You MUST ask for and collect the phone number from the caller.

 STEP_2_ACCOUNT_LOOKUP:
-  NODE: [API: google_search Tool]
+  NODE: [API: ChordTest_Patient_Lookup Tool]
-  ACTION: Look up patient account using phone number
+  ACTION: Look up patient account using date of birth
-  EXECUTION: Use google_search tool with Patient_Contact_Number to find patient account in the system
+  EXECUTION: Use ChordTest_Patient_Lookup tool with patient's date of birth (collected in STEP_4_PROMPT_DOB) to find patient account in the system
-  RULE: **MANDATORY** - Must use google_search tool to perform actual account lookup.
+  RULE: **MANDATORY** - Must use ChordTest_Patient_Lookup tool to perform actual account lookup. **CRITICAL:** google_search should NEVER be used to return patient data.

 STEP_3_NAME_COLLECTION:
   NODE: [Prompt/LLM]